escray/escray.github.io/_posts/2018-02-04-reborn-again.md

 In about 7 days from now to 10th, February, I would finish my Liulishuo English course.
 And it's high possibility that I could get my tuition back because I can meet the standards.

 I am trying to find my own way that could extend my value.
 I think that maybe include Ruby on Rails, JavaScript and Block Chain.
 I need more time to learn and practice.

+> It is not true that people stop pursuing dreams because they grow old, they grow old because they stop pursuing dream.
+-- Gabriel Garcia Marquez